rk295/ecr-repo-list/README.md

 The Python API has a few requirements which need installing first.
 I make use of a virtual environment to isolate these from the rest of my system.

 A simple bash script is provided in the root of this repo to run an instance of [Gunicorn] with the API.
-The API self hosts the UI, so browsing to `http://localhost:8080` after running `run` will show the UI.
+The API hosts the UI, so browsing to `http://localhost:8080` after running `run` will show the UI.

 If you wish to run standalone, a virtualenv is suggested.
 Simply create one, then `pip install -r requirements.txt` to include the dependencies.
 An example run is shown below: